tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 | 7th | 35 + Charisma ongoing poison damage; 15 ongoing on a miss. |
 | 9th | 50 + Charisma ongoing poison damage; 25 ongoing on a miss. |

-_Breath Weapon_: For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _breath of the green_ that turn if you wish.
+_Breath Weapon:_ For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _breath of the green_ that turn if you wish.

 ---